(Adds details, prices, quotes)

 By David Gaffen

-Distillate stockpiles, which include diesel and heating oil, rose by 4.6 million barrels, versus expectations for a 499,000-barrel increase, the EIA data showed.
+Distillate stockpiles, which include diesel and heating oil, fell by 1.9 million barrels, versus expectations for a 1 million-barrel increase, the EIA data showed.

 Net U.S. crude imports fell last week by 252,000 bpd.
 Exports rebounded from the previous week, rising to 2.7 million bpd.

 U.S crude production was flat last week at 12.3 million bpd.